Exploiting the Alternatives: Coordinated Learning via Hierarchical RL for Dynamic VNEAP: Abstract

 \section{Abstract}

 Virtual Network Embedding (VNE) is a key enabler of network slicing, yet most formulations assume that each Virtual Network Request (VNR) has a fixed topology.
-Recently, VNE with Alternative topologies (VNEAP) was introduced to capture \emph{malleable} VNRs, where each request can be instantiated using one of several functionally equivalent topologies that trade resources differently.
-While this flexibility enlarges the feasible space, it also introduces an additional decision layer, making dynamic embedding more challenging.
-This paper proposes \textbf{HRL-VNEAP}, a hierarchical reinforcement learning approach for VNEAP under dynamic arrivals.
+Recently, VNE with Alternatives (VNEAP) was introduced to capture \emph{malleable} VNRs, where each request can be instantiated using one of several functionally equivalent topologies that trade resources differently.
+This flexibility can improve embedding feasibility, but only if the orchestrator can jointly select suitable alternatives and embed them under dynamic arrivals.
+This paper proposes \textbf{HRL-VNEAP}, a hierarchical reinforcement learning approach for dynamic VNEAP.
 A high-level policy selects the most suitable alternative topology (or rejects the request), and a low-level policy embeds the chosen topology onto the substrate network.
-Experiments on realistic substrate topologies under multiple traffic loads show that naive exploitation strategies provide only modest gains, whereas HRL-VNEAP consistently achieves the best performance across all metrics.
-Compared to the strongest tested baselines, HRL-VNEAP improves acceptance ratio by up to \textbf{20.7\%}, total revenue by up to \textbf{36.2\%}, and revenue-over-cost by up to \textbf{22.1\%}.
-Finally, we benchmark against an MILP formulation on tractable instances to quantify the remaining gap to optimality and motivate future work on learning- and optimization-based VNEAP solutions.
+Experiments on realistic substrate topologies under varying arrival rates show that naive exploitation strategies provide only modest gains, whereas HRL-VNEAP outperforms state of the art approaches, improving acceptance ratio by up to 22\%, and net profit by up to 20\%.
+An offline MILP upper bound is also used on tractable instances to quantify the remaining optimality gap.

 \titlespacing*{\section} {0pt}{*0.8}{*0.4}